Scalp Micropigmentation for Alopecia

 Many individuals who suffer from alopecia find themselves looking for ways to mask their hair loss, particularly hair loss affecting the scalp.
 At Hairline Ink, our practitioners know first hand just how much hair loss has the potential to affect your life and your self-confidence.
-That’s why our All-Star team have committed their lives and their careers to helping people mask the effects of alopecia with a revolutionary hair loss treatment: scalp micropigmentation.
+That’s why our All-Star Team has committed their lives and their careers to helping people mask the effects of alopecia with a revolutionary hair loss treatment: Scalp Micropigmentation (SMP).
 Scalp micropigmentation provides a cheap, safe, and guaranteed solution for individuals looking to mask the effects of alopecia.

 Types of Alopecia